-This winter themed print and play pack is a free download containing 5 easy science experiments using mostly the paper they are printed on and a few extras ( balloon, scissors, a torch and water).
+My winter themed print and play pack is a free download containing five easy science experiments mainly using the paper they are printed on and a few extras ( balloon, scissors, a torch and water).

 Simply print, experiment and then recycle the leftovers.